rkapl123/DBAddin/docs/DBSheets.md

 1. First, all necessary columns are defined and supporting lookups are either generated or entered/edited directly.
 2. Then the main query for retrieving the data to be edited is generated with "create DBSheet query".
 It can also be further customized, if needed.
     However bear in mind that every change in the columns requires either an overwriting of the customizations and subsequent redoing them (cleaner) or constantly keeping the two synchronized.
 For customizing the data restriction part (Where Parameter Clause), a separate text input field can be used that allows the query to be regenerated without any intervening.
 Simply enter the restriction part (the Where clause without the "Where") and create the Query again.
+This additional Where clause is also used in the assignment step (4) to create restriction cells for parameters (specified with `?` in the Where clause).
 3. Then the DBSheet Definition is stored with "save DBsheet def", which allows you to choose a filename (if it hasn't been already saved).
 The file choice dialog can always be accessed by clicking "save DBSheet def As...".
-With this, the information currently contained in the DBSheet columns, the DBsheet query and other information is stored in a DBSheet definition file (extension: xml)
+With this, the information currently contained in the DBSheet columns, the DBsheet query and the Where Parameter Clause is stored in a DBSheet definition file (extension: xml)
-4. Finally, the DBSheet definition is assigned to an Excel Worksheet with the button "assign DBSheet" or the dropdown menu-item "assign DBsheet definition", creating a CUD enabled DBMapper with the active/chosen DBSheet definition in the currently active Excel Worksheet at the selected cell.
+4. Finally, the DBSheet definition is assigned to an Excel Worksheet with the button "assign DBSheet" or the drop-down menu-item "assign DBsheet definition" in the DBAddin Ribbon, creating a CUD enabled DBMapper with the active/chosen DBSheet definition in the currently active Excel Worksheet at the selected cell.
 Assignment also works on an already existing DBSheet DBMapper (or it's associated DBSetQuery function cell), the DB Mapper is replaced then by the new definition.

+Beware that additional where clauses need manual intervention to a) extend the `DBSetQuery` function's query argument (range) and b) fill the added restriction cells with meaningful values.

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetsDefinitionButton.PNG)

 You can always test the main table query by clicking on "test DBSheet Query" next to the query definition.
 This opens an excel sheet with the results of the main table query being inserted.
 This Testsheet can be closed again either by simply closing it, or quicker by clicking on the same button again (that now changed its caption to "remove Testsheet").

-After saving, the definition file is displayed as a clickable link right besides the "reset DBSheet definition" button and can be viewed or edited (the application that opens the file is choosable after clicking)
+After saving, the definition file is displayed as a click-able link right besides the "reset DBSheet definition" button and can be viewed or edited (the application that opens the file is choosable after clicking)

 #### Relaxing foreign key existence on non strictly relational integrity tables